California Absentee Ballot Guide

 Recommended: If your signature is already on file with the California DMV, you can use California's online voter registration application to register.

-If that's not an option for you, you can use our Voter Registration Widget.
+If that's not an option for you, you can use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the address printed on the form.
 For faster processing, mail the form directly to your County Elections Official.

 Verify your voter registration